-A line of credit is a preapproved set amount of money that the nonprofit organization can use and can pay back as soon as cash flow is positive.
-The costs of a line of credit are typically very inexpensive because a credit line is often used for a very short period of time.
+A line of credit is a preapproved set amount of money that the nonprofit organization can use and can pay back as soon as the cash starts flowing again.
+It’s similar to a short-term loan for nonprofit organizations, but a business line of credit typically costs a nonprofit less than a loan because the payback term is short.

 What Do the Best Banks for Nonprofits Look for When Approving a Nonprofit Loan?

-Banks will often want collateral to back up the loan for your nonprofit organization.
-That collateral could be assets that the nonprofit has or personal assets that someone is willing to pledge to secure the loan.
+Banks often want collateral to back up the loan to your nonprofit organization.
+That collateral could be assets the nonprofit has (such as property) or personal assets that you (or someone else) are willing to pledge to secure the loan.

-The bank might require someone with a good credit history to sign on behalf of the nonprofit.
-Yes, this does mean that if the nonprofit defaults on the loan then that person would be responsible.
+The bank might require someone with a good credit history (usually 680 or better) to sign on behalf of the nonprofit.
+Remember, if the nonprofit defaults on the loan, that person would be responsible for paying it back.

 Nonprofit Tax-Exempt Funding Sources

-Some financial institutions will be more flexible on collateral and personal guarantees if they know that your funding source(s) are safe.
-For example if 100% of your funding comes from the federal government the bank might be more flexible.
+The best banks for nonprofits may be more flexible when asking for collateral and personal guarantees if they know that your funding source(s) are “safe.”
+For example, if 100% of your funding comes from the federal government, the bank might be more flexible.

-What is the Best Bank Account for Nonprofits to Conduct Day to Day Business?
+What are the Best Bank Accounts for Nonprofits to Use to Conduct Business?

-Selecting the best bank account for your tax-exempt nonprofit is usually based on the services you will be needing.
-Often, as your nonprofit grows you will find that you will move business banking relationships from a credit union to a local bank to a national bank because your business account needs have changed.
+When selecting the best bank for your nonprofit, you need to consider the services you need.
+Often, as your nonprofit grows, you may discover you need to move your business banking relationships from a credit union to a local bank to a national bank because your needs have changed.

-Here are a list of banking features you can use to determine which financial institution might be the best:
+Here is a list of the best nonprofit bank account features to help you determine which financial institution might be the best for your nonprofit:

 Business Debit Card and Credit Cards

-Be sure to ask about the policies and costs associated with business debit cards and credit cards.
-You might have a few employees that you will want to provide with a credit card and you should ask the bank about safeguards.
+Be sure to ask about the policies and costs associated with any business debit cards and credit cards the bank issues.
+The best credit cards for nonprofits often feature low fees or offer a reward.
+If you want to give some of your employees a credit card to use, ask the bank about any safeguards they offer.

 Monthly Maintenance Fees

-Banks are notorious for making money from extra fees including monthly maintenance fees and these really add up.
-Make sure you understand all of the fees so you can avoid them and so you can properly evaluate a bank.
+Banks are notorious for charging extra fees, including monthly maintenance fees.
+These can add up, so make sure you understand all the fees you’d be responsible for so you can properly evaluate the bank.

 FDIC Insured Accounts

-The Federal Deposit Insurance Corporation (FDIC) is an independent federal agency insuring deposits in U.S. banks and thrifts in the event of bank failures.
-The FDIC was created in 1933 to maintain public confidence and encourage stability in the financial system through the promotion of sound banking practices.
+The Federal Deposit Insurance Corporation (FDIC) is an independent federal agency insuring deposits in U.S. banks and thrifts in the event of bank failure.
+The FDIC was created in 1933 during the Great Depression to maintain public confidence and encourage stability in the financial system by promoting sound banking practices.

-Automatic bill pay is when you set up recurring transfers or payments from your bank or credit card to pay your bills — phone, tuition, cable, utilities, mortgage or any other payments you owe on a regular basis — each month. … You don’t risk forgetting to make the payments when you use automatic bill pay.
+Automatic bill pay is when you set up recurring transfers or payments from your bank or credit card to pay your bills — phone, cable, utilities, mortgage, or any other payments you make on a regular monthly basis.

-Find out what interest rate the bank pays you for money in your savings account.
-If you find you often have significant amounts of money on the sidelines you might want to ask if you can set up a sweep account.
-A sweep account will allow you to take a large amount of money and move it into a money market account each night automatically and will pay a much higher interest rate.
+Find out what interest rate the bank pays for savings accounts.
+(Some banks pay interest on checking accounts as well.)
+If you often have significant amounts of money in your accounts, consider setting up a sweep account, which automatically moves a set amount of money into a money market account.
+These accounts pay a much higher interest rate.

 Overdraft Fees and Protection

 PNC offers an account specifically geared to nonprofits.
-By keeping an average minimum balance of $500 each month, the bank waives the monthly service charge.
-The account also comes with a free debit card, and no-fee online banking and bill pay.
+If you keep an average minimum balance of $500 each month, the bank waives the monthly service charge.
+The account also comes with a free debit card and no-fee online banking and bill pay.

 TIAA (Formerly EverBank)

 This bank offers a no-fee nonprofit account with a monthly minimum balance of $5,000.
 Any balance under that amount incurs a $14.95 service charge for that month.
-There are also no charges for internal transfers and for the first 10 bill payments.
-TIAA does not charge a fee for overdraft protection or for automatic overdraft transfers.
+There are no charges for internal transfers and the first 10 bill payments.
+TIAA does not charge a fee for overdraft protection or automatic overdraft transfers.
 All balances in this account earn interest at tiered rates.
-Accounts with $100,000 or more earn 0.61%.

 United Community Bank